 Chelsea Groton Bank Employees Graduate from CT School of Finance and Management

-The primary purpose of CSFM is to provide an opportunity for key employees of Connecticut’s banking industry to obtain a more broad knowledge and awareness of banking theory, practices and procedures, capital markets and management functions which will be of substantial value in their preparation for new and greater responsibilities at or within the management level.
+The primary purpose of CSFM is to provide an opportunity for key employees of Connecticut’s banking industry to obtain a broader knowledge and awareness of banking theory, practices and procedures, capital markets and management functions which will be of substantial value in their preparation for new and greater responsibilities at or within the management level.

 The two-year program is designed to increase the knowledge of students in their own specialties and at the same time introduce them to a wide range of banking topics.
 The program helps students develop a broader perspective of the industry, a more enlightened view of their own bank and most importantly, a better awareness of their individual capacities.

 The Connecticut Bankers Association supports and promotes legislative and regulatory actions at the state and federal level that benefit the general welfare of its member institutions, the banking industry and the people of the State of Connecticut.
 The Association encourages and facilitates the interchange of information and ideas among its members, and serves the collective needs of its members through the development of educational programs and providing cost-effective services.